progenetix/ICDOntologies/README.md

 # ICDOntologies

-The _ICDOntologies_ repository provides a list of mapping files in YAML format, as input for mapping combinations of ICD-O 3 Morphology and Topography codes to single [NCIt neoplasm core](https://evs.nci.nih.gov/ftp1/NCI_Thesaurus/Neoplasm/About_Core.html) entities.
+The _ICDOntologies_ repository provides a list of mapping files in YAML format, as input for mapping combinations of ICD-O 3 Morphology and Topography codes to [NCIt neoplasm core](https://evs.nci.nih.gov/ftp1/NCI_Thesaurus/Neoplasm/About_Core.html) entities.

 The repository is being developed by the [_Theoretical Oncogenomics_](http://info.baudisgroup.org) group at the [University of Zurich](http://uzh.ch).
 It reflects work performed for the [arrayMap](http://arraymap.progenetix.org) and [Progenetix](http://progenetix.org) resources and as part of the Global Alliance for Genomics and Health ([GA4GH](http://ga4gh.org)).